Tupsamundarsachin/Airline-Authority-Analysis/README.md

 2. Data Cleaning: Processed and cleaned the data to ensure accuracy, handling any inconsistencies or missing values.

 3. Dashboard Creation: Developed a Power BI dashboard with the following features:
-Airline Names: Listed all airlines included in the dataset, providing a basis for further analysis.
+   a) Airline Names: Listed all airlines included in the dataset, providing a basis for further analysis.
-Flight Status Analysis: Visualized the number of canceled, delayed, and on-time flights for each airline, helping to assess performance.
+   b) Flight Status Analysis: Visualized the number of canceled, delayed, and on-time flights for each airline, helping to assess performance.
-Average Delay Time: Displayed average delay times per day and per year, offering insights into trends and patterns.
+   c) Average Delay Time: Displayed average delay times per day and per year, offering insights into trends and patterns.
-Passenger Impact: Analyzed how flight delays and cancellations affect passenger experience, including potential delays in travel plans and overall inconvenience.
+   d) Passenger Impact: Analyzed how flight delays and cancellations affect passenger experience, including potential delays in travel plans and overall inconvenience.
 Additional Analysis:

-4. Trend Analysis: Included trend lines to observe changes in performance over time, identifying any improvements or deteriorations.
+4. Trend Analysis:
-Comparative Analysis: Compared performance metrics between different airlines to highlight areas of excellence and opportunities for improvement.
+   a) Comparative Analysis: Compared performance metrics between different airlines to highlight areas of excellence and opportunities for improvement.
-Insights and Recommendations: Provided actionable insights based on the data analysis, suggesting ways airlines could improve their operations and reduce the impact on passengers.
+   b) Insights and Recommendations: Provided actionable insights based on the data analysis, suggesting ways airlines could improve their operations and reduce the impact on passengers.

 CONCLUSION:
 The Airline Authority Analysis Dashboard offers a detailed view of airline performance, focusing on flight statuses, delays, and their impact on passengers.
 By visualizing key metrics and trends, the dashboard helps airlines identify performance issues, understand passenger impacts, and make informed decisions to enhance service quality.
 This project underscores the importance of data analysis in optimizing airline operations and improving passenger satisfaction.